 Gravity Water provides clean drinking water to communities in developing countries in the most environmentally sustainable way possible.
 The Earth has been filtering water for us for billions of years, through a simple method called the water cycle.
 Gravity Water works with the earth to take fresh “filtered” water from the sky, store it at an elevated level off the ground for long periods, and use gravity as the only energy source to filter the rainwater one step further.

 The Gravity Water system is environmentally sustainable in two major ways.
 First, since the system focuses on catching rainwater, there is a reduced dependency on developing and altering natural water systems, such as rivers and springs, to provide water for human use.
-The amount of rainwater that is being captured is only generated for consumptive use.
-Water being taken out of the hydrological system is used with efficiency, reducing potential for waste.
+Since Gravity Water systems focus on elevated storage and gravity-fed filtration, the systems can provide filtered clean drinking water 100% electricity-free without dependency on fossil fuels.

 Second, the Gravity Water system increases adaptive capacity to global climate change.
 Projected increases in precipitation over mid-latitude land masses and in wet tropical climates will increase erosion and surface runoff into water bodies, increasing the potential for pollutants to enter the system.
 However, this increase in precipitation will provide an increasing water resource through rainwater catchment as time goes on.